gpt-cmdr/ras-commander/README.md

 4. Jupyter Notebook Assistant: A notebook for dynamic code summarization and API interaction.

 These tools aim to streamline development and provide intelligent assistance when working with the ras-commander library.

-## Documentation

-For detailed usage instructions and API documentation, please refer to the [Comprehensive Library Guide](Comprehensive_Library_Guide.md).

-## Examples

-Check out the `examples/` directory for sample scripts demonstrating various features of ras-commander.

-## Inclusion of .cursorrules and ai_tools for AI-driven Coding Experience

-Open the ras_commander folder in the Cursor IDE, and it will automatically include the .cursorrules file in your instructions.
-Additionally, two other provided methods for interacting with the library through your current AI subscriptions:

-- ChatGPT: ras_commander GPT Assistant (LINK HERE)
-- Latest LLM summaries of the code base:
-   - Entire code base: LINK HERE (TOKEN COUNT) (for Claude or Gemini)
-   - Examples and Function Docstrings Only: LINK HERE (TOKEN COUNT) (for GPT-4o, o1 or Llama 3.1 405b)
-- Cursor IDE through .cursorrules file
-- 'rascommander_code_assistant.ipynb' notebook in the ras_commander folder, which allows for dynamic summarization of the code base and API chatting directly through the notebook.

-There are a series of scripts provided in the "llm_summaries" folder that provide summaries of the code base, and the docstrings of the functions.
-They can be run in your local environment, or provided to ChatGPT's code interpreter for execution.

 ## RAS-Cmdr GPT Assistant